Accessory after the fact

 Aggravated Felony (AF)

-Get 364 days or less on any single count to avoid a possible AF as obstruction of justice, but see Advice re Ninth Circuit opinion.
+Try to get 364 days or less on any single count, to avoid a possible AF as obstruction of justice if D is taken outside the Ninth Circuit.

 See § N.4 Sentence for suggestions on how to avoid one year while accepting significant custody time.

 Never a CIMT per Ninth Cir, but BIA holds it is a CIMT if principal’s offense is a CIMT.1Pen C § 32 as a CIMT.
 The Ninth Circuit held that Pen C § 32 is categorically not a CIMT (never is one), because it lacks the element of depravity required by the generic definition of moral turpitude.
 Navarro-Lopez v.
 Gonzales, 503 F.3d 1063 (9th Cir.
 2007)(en banc).
 In a case arising outside of the Ninth Circuit, however, the Board of Immigration Appeals held that accessory after the fact is divisible: it is a CIMT only if the principal’s offense is one.
 Matter of Rivens, 25 I&N Dec.
 623 (BIA 2011) (regarding federal accessory, 18 USC § 3).